rokath/trice/docs/TriceV1.0Specification.md

   - This lets the `trice update` command ignore such `TRICE` macros and therefore a full [til.json](../til.json) rebuild will not add them anymore.
 Generally this should not be done, because this could cause future bugs.
   - It is possible to assign an ID manually as decimal number.
 It will be added to the ID list automatically during the next `trice u`.
 - If a *Trice* was deleted inside the source tree (or file removal) the appropriate ID stays inside the ID list.
-- If the same ID appears again this ID is active again.
+- If the same string appears again this ID is active again.
+- If a trice occurs more than one time, each occurance gets a different ID.
+If then 2 of them disappear, their ID numbers stay in `til.json`.
+In then one of them comes back, it gets a new ID, or not?

 ###  4.4. <a name='TriceID0'></a>*Trice* ID 0